rstudio/shiny/tools/README.md

 ## Grunt

 Grunt is a build tool that runs on node.js.
-In Shiny, it is used for minifying and linting Javascript code.
+In Shiny, it is used for concatenating, minifying, and linting Javascript code.

 ### Installing Grunt